Cost Of Living Calculator

 That said, cost of living reliably consists of a few major factors.
 Let’s have a look at each.

-For most people, housing accounts for their biggest living expense.
+For most people, housing costs account for their biggest living expense.
 Homeowners can expect to pay a mortgage, plus utilities, insurance, taxes, and the cost of maintenance and repairs.
 Renters may assume less financial liability where housing costs are concerned, but they don’t build equity in their home the way that homeowners do.

 According to the U.S. Census Bureau’s most recently available data from 2019, median monthly housing costs in the U.S. for those with a mortgage were $1,609.
 Most people who own a home have a mortgage.
 Also according to the Census Bureau, median contract rent was $941.